ninewise/terminal-sharing/README.md

 ### Viewing a lecture

+Before you start: press the space bar to leave.
 Run `./view <lecture>`, replacing `<lecture>` with the lecture name your lecturer gave you.
 You should get a view of the terminal emulator of your lecturer in yours.
-Press the space bar to leave.

 ### Pair programming

 For one-on-one pair programming.
 The host should run the `host` script.
 The script will print out a session ID which should be shared with the guest.
 Then, it will open a new shell which is controlled by both the host and the guest.
 Yes, there may be remote code execution.
-Exit the shell to stop sharing.
+Exit the shell to stop hosting.

 ```sh
 $ ./host